rotundasoftware/cartero-tutorial/README.md

 app.use(carteroMiddleware(h));
 ```

-The cartero hook constructor takes two mandatory arguments, which are the same as the command line arguments for cartero itself.
+The cartero hook constructor takes two arguments, which are the same as the command line arguments for cartero itself.
 The `outputDirUrl` option tells cartero the url of the output directory, which in our case is `'assets/'`, since the express static middleware is rooted at the `public` directory, and the cartero output folder is at `public/assets`.
 The hook we create is then passed into the cartero middleware constructor.

 Our last step is to modify the layout template to output the `cartero_js` and `cartero_css` variables: